Zhw0831/Scikit-learn-DataJam/README.md

 ## Demo Dataset
 In our demo data, we are interested in whether a person is less/more likely to get a heart attack.

-We have the following ten variables:
+We have the following nine variables:
 - the age of a person
 - the gender of a person (1: Male, 0: Female)
 - chest pain type